Sydney-Informatics-Hub/ResearchPulseAI/README.md

 <details>
 <summary>How can I get started with ResearchPulse?</summary>

 You can access ResearchPulse through a hosted web interface or by installing it locally.
-The web app requires a university network connection and login.
+Currently the web app requires a university network connection and login.
 Local installation requires a Python environment, API keys, and university network access.
 Detailed instructions for both methods are available in the documentation.
 </details>

 <details>
 <summary>What kind of output does ResearchPulse generate?</summary>

-ResearchPulse generates a zip file containing a comprehensive report in Word and Markdown formats, context analysis documentation, source materials used in the analysis, process logs, and a record of input settings.
-This provides a complete overview of the research impact assessment.
+ResearchPulse generates a zip file containing a comprehensive report in Word and Markdown formats, context analysis documentation, source documents used in the analysis, process logs, and a record of input settings.
+This provides a complete overview of the research impact assessment and promotes transparency in research assessment.
 </details>

 <details>